commown/commown-odoo-addons/README.rst

 - set recaptcha.key.* system parameters in
   Configuration > Parameters > System parameters

-- there is an example campaign for coupons, which name must contain "mine urbaine"; the last created campaign matching this criterion will be used to generate the coupons into

 - there is an example product with default_code field valued "urban-mine";